Overview

 - Primary Care

-The HMS OSE staff support this faculty committee and also provide advice and assistance to students carrying out their scholarly projects.
+The HMS OSE staff support this faculty committee, providing advice and assistance to students carrying out their scholarly projects.

 Mentoring an HMS Student